BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Lord of Dale** `ACTIVE`

-Brand's [Stand Fast] Is 12" rather than 6".
+The range of Brand's [Stand Fast] is 12" rather than 6".

 - **Stoic Fighter** `ACTIVE`

-At the start of any Combat involving Brand, if he would be Trapped upon losing the Duel roll, he may re-roll a single D6 in the Duel roll, and a single D6 when rolling To Wound.
+At the start of any Combat involving Brand, check to see if Brand would be considered to be Trapped should his side lose the Duel Roll.
+If Brand would be considered to be Trapped, then he may re-roll a single D6 during the Duel Roll, and may re-roll a single D6 when rolling To Wound.

 </div>